Blue Crabs, Clams, Conchs & Oysters

 It is unlawful for any non-resident to harvest more than fifty (50) hard clams per day unless otherwise permitted to do so by license or permit.

-Fishing & Clamming Maps or any tidal river, stream, or impoundment of the state.
+No shellfish harvesting (excluding crabs) is allowed in the Prohibited Areas marked on the map on Fishing & Clamming Maps or any tidal river, stream, or impoundment of the state.
 This includes all non-tidal and impounded water as well.
 Shellfish harvesting is allowed from December 1 through April 15 in the Seasonally Approved Areas.
 This is your protection against contracting shellfish-borne diseases.
 This is also the law.
 All boundaries may be marked with signs and or buoys saying “No Shellfish Harvesting” or “Prohibited Shellfish Area.”
 Questions regarding these closures should be directed to the Watershed Assessment Section Shellfish and Recreational Waters Programs 302-739-9939.
 Clamming is prohibited in eel grass beds marked with white PVC pipes and signs.

 Recreational Harvest Prohibited